Aman-s12345/Online_driving_Licencing/README.md

 ### Back-end

 The back-end of the platform is built using NodeJS and ExpressJS, providing APIs for the front-end to consume.
-These APIs include functionalities such as user authentication, course creation, and course consumption.
+These APIs include functionalities such as user authentication, licence creation, and get user details and more.
 The back-end also handles the logic for processing and storing the course content and user data.

 #### Back-end Features

-- **User Authentication and Authorization:** Students and instructors can sign up and log in to the platform using their email addresses and passwords.
-The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
+- **User Authentication and Authorization:** User can sign up and log in to the platform using their email addresses and passwords.
+The platform also supports OTP (One-Time Password) verification  for added security.
-- **Course Management:** Instructors can create, read, update, and delete courses, as well as manage course content and media.
-Students can view and rate courses.
-- **Payment Integration:** Students will purchase and enroll in courses by completing the checkout flow, followed by Razorpay integration for payment handling.
-- **Cloud-based Media Management:** StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+- **Cloud-based Media Management:** Online Driving Licencing uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
-- **Markdown Formatting:** Course content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.
+- **Markdown Formatting:**  content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.

 #### Back-end Frameworks, Libraries, and Tools